paldepind/flyd/README.md

 ### Using calback APIs for asynchronous operations

 Instead of returning a value a stream can update itself by calling itself.
-This is handy when working with callback taking APIs.
+This is handy when working with APIs that takes callbacks.

 ```
 var urls = stream('/something.json');